 Filters are manufactured from different materials, with one-use fiberglass filters being most typical.
 Polyester and pleated filters catch more dirt but may decrease your equipment’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could be interested in using a HEPA filter, keep in mind that's like installing a MERV 16 filter in your comfort system.
 It’s highly unrealistic your equipment was created to run with level of resistance.
-If you’re worried about indoor air quality in Raleigh, think over getting a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This equipment works alongside your HVAC system.